yanivnizan/knowledge-base/src/documents/android/store/Store_Events.html.md

 ## Observing & Handling Events

 For event handling, SOOMLA uses Square's great open-source project [Otto](http://square.github.io/otto/).
-In ordere to be notified of profile related events, you can register for specific events and create your game-specific behavior to handle them.
+In order to be notified of profile related events, you can register for specific events and create your game-specific behavior to handle them.

 **In order to register for & handle events:**